 If your 30-day appeal is postmarked a DAY LATE, and you were written up for having refused the breath test, your driver’s license (or your driving privilege, if licensed in another state) will be suspended from the 46th day after arrest until 365 days have passed.
 DDS GA will not issue you a work permit for a DUI refusal, or if this ALS suspension is a second DUI within 5 years, even if you took the state implied consent test.

 This is what DDS Georgia workers call a “hard” suspension, meaning that you are not eligible for a limited driver’s permit (work permit), not eligible for early reinstatement, and are totally stranded from being able to drive for 12 months.
 If you have a Georgia license, this suspended license status will be shown on a national driver’s registry computers, and you would face the serious offense of driving on a suspended license.

 Section 3 of 5.
 Georgia DDS Sends Appeal to OSAH to Docket

-Until your DDS appeal gets sent from Georgia Department of Driver Services to the Office of State Administrative Hearings (OSAH) in downtown Atlanta, GA, you have nothing but your limited driver permit that says it lasts for only 45 days.
+Until your DDS appeal gets sent from Georgia Department of Driver Services to the Office of State Administrative Hearings (OSAH) in downtown Atlanta, GA, you have nothing, but your limited driver permit that says it lasts for only 45 days.
 YOU CANNOT WAIT 45 days!
-You have to appeal within 30 days, or take the IIDLP.
+You must appeal within 30 days or take the IIDLP.